kevwee-lab/GA-Capstone-Food-Classifier/README.md

 2) Transfer learning with VGG16 <br>
 3) Transfer learning with EfficientNetB0 <br>

-We also tuned and refitted the models.
+We also tuned and refitted the models. <br>
 For 1) Custom made convolutional neural network: <br>
 -Added BatchNormalization layers to regularize the model and control overfitting <br>
 -Used RandomSearch from Keras Tuners to find best parameters for dense layers and learning rate <br>